IPMI’s Founding and History

-From its beginnings in 1962 to today’s organization that connects parking professionals around the world, IPI’s story parallels the increasingly important role of cars and other vehicles in our daily lives.
+From its beginnings in 1962 to today’s organization that connects parking, transportation, and mobility professionals around the world, IPMI’s story parallels the increasingly important role of cars and other vehicles in our daily lives.

 Parking and the National League of Cities